Medical Marijuana Treatment Gainesville

 - Initial and ongoing medical cannabis evaluations are self-pay only.
 No insurance is accepted for this visit.
 No checks are accepted for this visit type.

-- The initial and periodic evaluations for medical cannabis will not be combined with regular office visits (for the purposes of health insurance) if you are a current patient of Advanced Pain Medical Center.
-If you are a regular patient of Advanced Pain Medical Center, you can may schedule both regular and medical marijuana visits on the same day.
-However, they will be treated as separate encounters.
+- The initial and periodic evaluations for medical cannabis will not be combined with regular office visits (for the purposes of health insurance) if you’re a current patient of Advanced Pain Medical Center.
+If you’re a regular patient, you can schedule both regular and medical marijuana visits on the same day.
+However, they’ll be treated as separate encounters.

 - Following your initial encounter, the usual and customary clinic standards will be enforced (e.g., appointment scheduling, cancellation fees, no-show fees, etc.).